Home » Furniture Makeover » Antique Wardrobe Makeover

 Do you love the decoupage drawers and knobs as much as I do?

-The amount of storage this little girl's dresser offers is amazing!
+The amount of storage this little girl’s dresser offers is fantastic!

-I can see this used for an adult as well, what would you use the large storage for?
-I think it would be great for quilts, blankets and more!
+I can also see this used for an adult; what would you use the ample storage for?
+I think it would be great for quilts, blankets, and more!

 gail